Mujahid-h/Inscriptify/README.md

 Are you tired and fed up of the multitude of written assignments that you have to submit?

-### *HandReacting* is the PERFECT solution to all your problems.
+### *Inscriptify* is the PERFECT solution to all your problems.
 It converts typed documents into handwritten ones 🖋, saving you a hella lotta time. ⏳